 In the evening we drove up to town passing some backwaters as we were rewarded again.
 The sun was setting red and we could feel smoke in the air.
 Everything looked a bit unreal in these colors, but very picturesque especially when the tall, golden grasses turned orange.

 It was the same spot we passed the day before and surprisingly nothing was changed.
 There were dozens of dancing brolgas around.

 My camera got hot as I shoot hundreds of photos.
-I was staggering on my feet as that was one in a lifetime opportunity to get so many brolgas in one place.
+I was staggering on my feet as that was a lifetime opportunity to get so many brolgas in one place.
 But, let’s start from the beginning…

 Brolga family with chicks

 I saw the first brolga just by the road.
 It stood majestically, not doing anything.
 Then we met the sarus crane family – dad, mum and a young.